 Faculty & Ambassadors

 Communication Arts Professor Dr. Ishita Sinha Roy has taught Media & Cultural Studies at Allegheny College since 2001.
 Dr. Sinha Roy received her M.A. and Ph.D. in Communication from the Annenberg School of Communication at the University of Southern California, Los Angeles, where she also taught before moving to Pennsylvania.
 She specializes in postcolonial investigations of global media, with an emphasis on nation-branding.
-Her latest publication, Manufacturing Indianness examines the intentional marketing of a country's image using the example the largest democratic emerging economy in the world.
+Her latest publication, Manufacturing Indianness examines the merging of populism, religious fundamentalism, and a free market logic in the strategic marketing of the Hindutva ('pure' Hindu) brand of neoliberal nationalism in the sub-continent.

-While working on her first Master's degree (English Literature) in India, Prof. Sinha Roy worked in the advertising industry and co-supervised the first-ever national Energy Conservation campaign in the sub-continent.
+While completing her first Master's degree (English Literature) in India, Prof. Sinha Roy worked in the advertising industry and co-supervised the first-ever national Energy Conservation campaign in the sub-continent.

-Among her other community-based projects, Dr. Sinha Roy formed "Growing Hearts.
-Growing Minds" with Allegheny College students and in collaboration with the Rotary Club of mid-town Bombay, India.
-The group worked on educational initiatives within an internationally renowned global sustainability project from 2008-16, in the tribal village of Baste, India.
-A large part of the project focused on educating girls, providing them with vocational training opportunities, and forming a women's cooperative that generated female entrepreneurship.
+Ishita has led several Experiential Learning Study Abroad Seminars for academic credit, at the college.
+Among her various community-based projects, she formed "Growing Hearts.
+Growing Minds" with Allegheny College students, and in collaboration with the Rotary Club of mid-town Bombay, India.
+The group was involved in educational initiatives within an internationally renowned global sustainability project from 2008-16, in the tribal village of Baste in western India.
+A large part of the project focused on educating girls, providing them with vocational training opportunities, and forming a women's cooperative that spurred female entrepreneurship and earning power.

-In 2000, Dr. Sinha Roy was awarded the student-nominated teaching award at the Annenberg School of Communication (USC), and in 2008, she received the Thoburn Award for Excellence in Teaching at Allegheny College.
+In 2000, Ishita was awarded the student-nominated teaching award at the Annenberg School of Communication (USC), and in 2008, she received the Thoburn Award for Excellence in Teaching at Allegheny College.

 Website: http://www.ishitasinharoy.com Email: